rust-lang/rust-analyzer/README.md

 }
 ```

-The final configuration file might look like the following.
+The final configuration for `settings` might look like the following.

 ```json
 "settings": {